Lakshay-Bansal/Attendance-Management-and-Monitoring-System/README.md

-Note: All other package can be of different version but h5py==2.10.0 shopuld be changed.
+Note: All other package can be of different version but h5py==2.10.0 shouldn't be changed.
 As the keras pre-trained model will fail with other version of h5py.